zixu/atlas-rd53-daq/firmware/targets/README.md

 # Task list

-1) Waiting for TLU submodule: Assigned to Martin
+1) Integration of rogue in HSIO2: Assigned to Matthias (high priority)

 2) Waiting for new aurora_rx submodule: Assigned to Lev

-3) Determine the trigger and packet format of the RD53 data: Assigned to entire group
+3) Determine the trigger and packet format of the RD53 data: Assigned to Zijun/Martin

+4) Waiting for TLU submodule: Assigned to Zijun/Martin (low priority)

 <!--- ########################################################################################### -->